jozefvaclavik/docker_workshop/day_1/part_2/README.md

 <none>                <none>                               1ace621ca581   2 minutes ago   1.41MB
 ```

-But this doesnt look right.
+But this doesn't look right.
 There is no repository and no tag mentioned.
 Ugh.
 Did we just mess up?

-This is similar behaviour like when creating containers.
+This is somewhat similar behaviour like when creating containers.
 If you don't specify it during build, it will end up as untagged image.
-You can either tag it afterwards by referencing Image ID `docker tag 1ace621ca581 day_1:part_2`, or specify tag during `docker build -t day_1:part_2 .`.
+You can either tag it afterwards by referencing Image ID with `docker tag 1ace621ca581 day_1:part_2`[^2], or specify tag during `docker build -t day_1:part_2 .`.
 Do either one of that and next time you list your `docker images`, you will see

 ```sh
 REPOSITORY            TAG                                  IMAGE ID       CREATED         SIZE